anthonybobbie/string-calculator/README.md

 ## TheVirtualApi

-Is and extra solution I added to show Design Patterns i recently created for an employee.
+Is and extra solution I added to show Design Patterns i recently created for an api.
 I employed layered architecture to allow application to scale.
 I used repository pattern to allow for Unit testing